Salakətin

 Salakətin (Salaketin) is a village situated in Khojavend District of Azerbaijan, it is the centre of the Salakatin rural administrative-territorial county.

 Geography

 The village of Salakatin is part of the Salakatin rural administrative-territorial county of the Khojavend district, and the village of Salakatin is the centre of this rural administrative-territorial area.
 The village is located on the Karabakh Ridge.

 History

 During the Soviet period, the village was part of the Azykh village council of Hadrut district in the Nagorno-Karabakh Autonomous Region (NKAR) of Azerbaijan SSR and had an overwhelmingly Azerbaijani population.
 In 1926, a school was built in the village.

-As a result of the Karabakh conflict, on 30 October 1991 the village was occupied by Armenian armed forces.
-The population left and was resettled in the settlement for displaced persons in Khojavend, located on the territory of the Beylagan district of Azerbaijan.
-The village had severely suffered as a result of the Karabakh conflict and, after coming under the control of the unrecognized NKR, was burned and vandalised.

-On 9 November 2020, during the Second Karabakh War, the President of Azerbaijan Ilham Aliyev announced the liberation of the village of Salakatin.

 Population

 According to the "Caucasian Calendar" of 1856, Salakatin was inhabited by "Tatars" Sunnis (Azerbaijani Sunnis), who spoke "Tatar" (Azerbaijani) among themselves.

 In the family lists of 1886, it was noted that the village of Salakatin in the Shusha district, Elizavetpol province had 96 residents (52 men and 44 women; 21 households) being Azerbaijanis (referred to as "Tatars") of Shia Muslim faith.